pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 We (usually) cannot prove that the source program and compiled program have the "same" behavior; instead, we must prove they have "related" behavior according to a clearly defined notion of what "related" means.

 We can use the analogy of translating between two different spoken languages, say English and Spanish, as many of the same problems occur in computer program compilation.
-An English sentence is trying to carry along with it a certain logical meaning.
-A translator would need to understand both English and Spanish to understand and translate the meaning.
+First, a translator would need to understand both English and Spanish to understand and translate the meaning.
 Sometimes, the same exact meaning can be conveyed; there are even a lot of words in Spanish directly acquired from English.
 However, sometimes the meaning gets morphed in translation, and information could get lost: a pun in English could be translated directly to Spanish, so the direct translation would make practical sense, but the humor of the pun would be lost in translation.

 That's a lot of information, so let's unpack it sentence by sentence.

-- An English sentence is trying to carry along with it a certain logical meaning

-In programming languages, the source language is well-defined with semantics that give it logical meaning, and this meaning isn't necessarily tied to the target language's semantics.
-Sometimes, a compilation proof focuses on showing that the compiler implementation adheres to a specification (such as the C standard), where the source language doesn't need proper semantics but merely exists post-compilation.
-This is a reasonable viewpoint, but we will consider the case where we have well-defined source and target languages, which is more common in higher-order stages of compilation.

 - A translator would need to understand both English and Spanish

-This is a key point.
+Having grown up learning both English and Spanish, I often end up speaking *Spanglish*, a language that can freely blend English and Spanish language and grammar.
+It is not a matter of switching back and forth between these two languages, but maintaining a mental understanding that comprehends both at the same time.

+With our research approach, we create our own version of *Spanglish* but for the source and target computer languages.
-The metalogic used to compare the source and target languages must exist in a framework that can comprehend both languages simultaneously to establish proofs of similarity between them, much like how a translator can think in terms of either language.
+Once we have this joint language, the metalogic used to compare the source and target programs is defined through equivalence relations in the joint language, since both source and target programs are expressible in the joint language.
-This is where compilation correctness approaches differ: some examples include defining a cross-language relation, defining a simplified common language of program signals, or, in our case, defining a cohesive joint language that binds both languages together.

 - A lot of words in Spanish directly acquired from English